michalPalysHub/hyperspy-filtering/README.md

 ## Installation and running

-In order to make the application runnable, please follow below steps:
+In order to make the application runnable, please follow the below steps:

 1. Download the latest release of Hyperspy-bundle from https://github.com/hyperspy/hyperspy-bundle/releases
 2. Run the installer that will install the distribution in the current directory.